-- Copy your original (unembellished) chord symbols on your voicing example.
+- Add a key signature on both staves, and a time signature of 4/4 on the first staff only.
+Copy your original (unembellished) chord symbols on your voicing example.
 Notate the harmonies on the staff.
 Write for piano, using simple whole/half notes.
-Incorporate extensions in most of your chords (9ths/13ths).
+Incorporate extensions in almost all of your chords (9ths/13ths).
 Follow the three upper voices paradigm given in the Jazz Voicings chapter.